KDE/digikam-doc/import_tools/camera_import.rst

     The Selection of Items to Upload to the Camera

-When images selection is done, digiKam will ask you where you want to upload the files on your camera.
+When image selection is done, digiKam will ask you where you want to upload the files on your camera.
 A camera folder selection dialog will appear.
 Just select one folder and press **OK** to start uploading.
 No images will be removed from your computer.

 .. figure:: images/camera_upload_select_camera_folder.webp
     :alt: